BC Government Jobs

 The Hiring Process for Applicants for Government Positions in British Columbia

-The hiring choices made by the BC Government Jobs Service are based only on merit.
-It is important to note that the application and employment procedures are non-partisan, equitable, consistent, and transparent.
+The BC Government Jobs Service’s hiring choices are based only on merit.
+The application and employment procedures are nonpartisan, equitable, consistent, and transparent.

 Job Search Tips